Mika-IO/dog/README.md

-# dog
+# Dog 🐶

-A similar command to cat with syntax highlighting 🐶
+A similar command to cat with syntax highlighting

+  dog example.py